danielharrell/Senior-Lab-manuals/README.md

  Senior Lab manuals for St. John's College, Annapolis

  ## To Do
+- [ ] Establish system cross-references
+    - [ ] Check all labels in documents and correct as necessary
+    - [x] Faraday paper
+    - [x] Re-check Faraday, make everything lower case.
+    - [x] Millikan paper (on page 36)
+    - [ ] Rutherford paper
+        - [ ] page 50
+- [ ] p.
+192, note 12.
+Clarify use of Griffiths and absolute value.
+- [ ] Rename to 2024?
+- [ ] Check to-do list in QM folder
+- [ ] Check formatting and footnote placement throughout manual
 - [x] Redraw Table VI, Millikan paper, in Latex to make corrections.
     - [x] p.
 33, Radius value: for .000276, read .0000276
     - [x] p.
 33, other corrected values in brackets